poornimajagadeesan18062008-droid/Module-2/Loops-Palindrome Number check.md

 ## Result
-Thus,To write a Python program that checks whether a given number is a **palindrome** using loops.
+Thus,to write a Python program that checks whether a given number is a **palindrome** using loops is executed successfully.